 Our College and Career Scholarship Program

-For over 20 years, Southwest Preparatory School has been dedicated to creating an educational program and learning environment that truly prepares students to be successful in life.
-We feel so strongly in the potential of each student that we are willing to invest in their future.
+We feel so strongly about the potential of each student that we are willing to invest in their future.

-CLICK THE IMAGE BELOW TO MAKE A DONATION AND CHANGE A LIFE!
+MAKE A DONATION AND CHANGE A STUDENT'S FUTURE!

 Channelle – 2020 Graduate, Salutatorian, College Scholarship Recipient, Member of the National Honor Society

 "My educational journey at Southwest Preparatory School began in the 6th grade.
 I enjoyed the number of students per class are small which allowed me to get to know other students and teachers, build lifetime friendships, while learning in a safe environment.
 I was encouraged to aim and aspire to excel in the things I was good at, to maximize opportunities, and to be resilient when adversity arises.